oprypin/nightly.link/README.md

 This service is developed and run by [Oleh Prypin](http://pryp.in/).

 It has no affiliation with my employer.
+No affiliation with GitHub either.

 ## Contact